 UK Music CEO Michael Dugher wrote to Theresa May to warn of the risks Brexit poses to the UK music industry.

-In his letter to the PM, Mr Dugher said he was “deeply worried” by the potential threats facing the UK music industry which contributes £4.5bn a year to the UK economy.
+In his letter to the PM in November 2018, Mr Dugher said he was “deeply worried” by the potential threats facing the UK music industry.

 The letter outlined three major areas of concern: